sgregnt/sgregnt.github.io/_pages/about.md

 ## Service and leadership

 * 2018 - Leading a consulting team of PhD and master students to helps law school initiative to study gender dynamics and gendered achievement disparities at the law school in the University of Chicago.
-The report can be found [__here__](https://www.law.uchicago.edu/files/2018-05/wap_final.pdf)
+The report can be found [__here__ .](https://www.law.uchicago.edu/files/2018-05/wap_final.pdf)
 * 2017 - Leading a consulting team of PhD and master students that helps reserchers in bipolgy department to analyze spatial patterns of migrating cells in zebrafish embryos.